 Distance: 14.8 km return to Bourgeau Lake; 19.2 km return to Harvey Pass and 24 km return to the Mt.
 Bourgeau summit

-Time needed: 4.5 – 6 hours for Bourgeau Lake; 5 – 7 hours for Harvey Pass; 6 – 8 hours for the Mt.
+Time needed: 4.5 – 6 hours for Bourgeau Lake; 5 – 7 hours for Harvey Pass and 6 – 8 hours for the Mt.
 Bourgeau summit

 Best time to go: The best time to do the Bourgeau Lake hike is in late June until the snow starts to fly, usually sometime in late September or October.